 Children are taught to closely examine and explore the world around them.
 They are encouraged to be creative and to use their imaginations.
 Children use a range of media to represent images as well as learning about artists and their work.
 Children will have the opportunity to use 3D, painting and drawing through each year.

-Children are taught to understand and appreciate other cultures and languages, with an emphasis on French.
-They are taught using a range of interactive methods, with the aim of making language learning as fun as possible.
-Children will have the opportunity to consolidate this language learning in Year 6 with an optional trip to France.
+Children are taught to understand and appreciate other cultures and languages, with an emphasis on French, using the Language Angels scheme.
+They are taught using a range of interactive methods, with the aim of making language learning as much fun as possible.
+Children use written French in a variety of ways in every year group.

 At Ravensdale pupils enjoy being active and using their creativity and imagination in physical activity.
 During their time in KS2, children are taught the knowledge, skills and understanding of P.E. through different areas of activity – Dance, Games, Gymnastics, Swimming, Athletics and Outdoor Initiatives.
 We aim to ensure that all children should achieve and feel success in sport, regardless of their ability.
 P.E. also helps children learn that playing fairly and co-operatively together makes sport more fun.